julienrull/ghoul/README.md

 ## Redirection

-You can redirect a route to another routes or nested route.
+You can redirect one route to another route or a nested route.
+For example, you can handle sign-in failures by redirecting a POST request back to the same route as a GET request.
-Here is a redirection you can perform when handle signin failures.

 ```go
     var server = router.NewServer()